Cringere/MiniBuilder.js/README.md

 To use the API, simply copy `src/MiniBuilder.js` to your project's directory.

 ### Example
-Imagine you have the following file hierarchy:
+Suppose you have the following file hierarchy:

 	root/
 	├─ index.html